ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-5.md

-The generated `example2.html` output can be found [here](/blog/wip-creating-cdoc-part-5/example2.html) and once again seems to be working fine, now containing source code for the `swap` and `get_color` functions in `example.c`.
+The generated `example2.html` output can be found [here](/blog/wip-creating-cdoc-part-5/example2.html) and now contains source code for the `swap` and `get_color` functions found in `example.c`.

 --------------------------------------------------------------------------------

 ## Parsing Macros

-The last C construct we want to parse will be preprocessor macros.
+The last C construct we want to parse is preprocessor macros.
 These are actually the easiest to parse since macros only end when the last character of a line is not a backslash.
-We will once again copy-paste the `parse_struct_source` function, and replace the inner `for`-loop with a one-liner that checks the last character of the
+We will once again copy-paste the `parse_struct_source` function, and replace the inner `for`-loop with a one-liner that checks the last character of that
 line: